Complete Guide to the Black-Capped Chickadee

 disclamer for affiliate earnings link to privacy policy

-The Black-capped Chickadees diet consists of insects, seeds, and berries.
-Eating large amounts of insect eggs and larvae during the nesting season.
+Black-capped Chickadees eat insects, seeds, and berries.
+During the nesting season, they consume large amounts of insect eggs and larvae.

 Black-capped Chickadee at feeder eating sunflower seeds